flakjakk/working-band/docs/source/bestpractise.rst

 In the case of a venue that lacks a proper stage area, where the band is going to be placed is often the last thing on the club owner / manager's mind.
 This means you might find yourself in an unsatisfactory situation - pre-empt this as much as possible by visiting the venue and finding the best possible place to play.

-You do need to know how much floor area you require for a minimal setup [when you're all on stage and nobody is being side-swiped by the person next to them].
-Discuss the options with the manager / owner.
+You do need to know the absolute minimum floor area you require for a setup [when you're all on stage and nobody is being side-swiped by the person next to them].
+If you find that the area allocated to the band is too small, then discuss the problem with the manager / owner.
 Given a logical argument they will usually agree with your requests.

 For a quick setup you have to make sure that everyone has clear access to their part of the stage.